fangq/mcx/README.txt

 *. cross-platform graphical user interface
 *. native Matlab/Octave support for high usability
 *. flexible JSON interface for future extensions
+*. multi-GPU support

 This software can be used on Windows, Linux and Mac OS.
 MCX is written in CUDA and can be used with NVIDIA hardware with the native NVIDIA drivers, or used with the open-source GPU Ocelot libraries for CPUs and AMD GPUs.
-An OpenCL implementation of MCX, i.e. MCX-CL, was announced on July, 2012.
+An OpenCL implementation of MCX, i.e. MCXCL, was announced on July, 2012.
 It supports NVIDIA/AMD/Intel hardware out-of-box.
 If your hardware does not support CUDA, please download MCXCL from the below URL: